3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w07d02/instructor_notes/constructors-and-prototypes.md

 // true
 ```

-Remember, do this all the time using built in constructors like String, Array, etc:
+Remember, we do this all the time using built in constructors like String, Array, etc:

 ```javascript
 var str = new String("abc") // "abc"